device42/device42-docs/docs/getstarted/installation/installation-vmware-player.md

 6. **Optional:** Create a DNS entry for the new IP address for the new virtual appliance.
 7. Point your browser to `https://FQDN(Fully Qualified Domain Name) or IP-address` to go to the Device42 web UI.
 8. Log in to Device42 using the default credentials.
-Change the default password as soon as you log in.
     - **Username** `admin`
     - **Password:** `adm!nd42`